 The goals, or Promises, are a combination of ambitions and challenges to all countries, rich and poor.
 Countries will do what they can in the best ways possible for them.
 This really means that there is no common starting point.

-The Chicken Newspaper team is a small group of experts who enjoy thinking outside the box.
+The 17 Promises team is a small group of experts who enjoy thinking outside the box.
 So we love talking about ideas.
 Get in touch for a chat in person or online.